Electricity sector in Belgium

-Electricity production in Belgium reached 87.9 terawatt-hours (TWh) in 2020, with nuclear power (39%), natural gas (30%), and wind (15%) as the primary sources.
-Additional contributions came from biofuels and waste (7%), solar (6%), and coal (2%).
-In the same year, the total electricity demand was 80.9 TWh, with consumption predominantly from the industrial sector (50%), followed by commercial (25%), residential (23%), and transport (2%) sectors.
+Electricity production in Belgium totaled 65.8 TWh in 2025.
+Nuclear power accounted for 34.2% of generation, followed by natural gas at 18.7%, solar power at 15.3%, onshore wind at 10.3%, and offshore wind at 8.4%.
+Electricity consumption was 80.1 TWh.

 Belgium's federal electricity policy aimed to enhance renewable energy, increase cross-border interconnection capacity, and phase out nuclear power by 2025.
 A key initiative includes promoting offshore wind energy through competitive auctioning processes.
 In response to the nuclear phase-out, Belgium is set to introduce between 2.0 and 3.6 gigawatts (GW) of new capacity by 2025.

 Electricity per capita by power source

 In 2008 Belgium consumed electricity 8,961 kWh/person.
 EU15 average was 7,409 kWh/person.